Green Card Eligibility Categories And How To Apply

 • Siblings of spouses

-If you want to apply for a family-based green card and have questions about how to do so correctly, give our immigration lawyer a call at The Law Offices of Diron Rutty.
+If you want to apply for a family-based green card and have questions about how to do so correctly, our skilled immigration lawyer can help.

 With an employment-based green card, workers can apply for permanent residence in the United States.
 They bring along their spouses and children in some cases.
 There are multiple subcategories of workers that are included, each with different green card qualifications to meet.

-These workers have positions in the arts, sciences, business, education, and athletics that require their achievements to be recognized in their field through extensive documentation, such as outstanding professors and researchers.
+These workers hold positions in the arts, sciences, business, education, and athletics, requiring their achievements to be recognized in their field through extensive documentation, such as outstanding professors and researchers.

 The green card criteria for these workers require at least a master’s degree, a bachelor’s degree with at least five years of relevant experience, positions in the sciences, arts, business, education, and athletics with exceptional ability, or positions of national interest.